The almost forgotten Jews who helped make the American West

 “Jews of the Wild West,” from director Amanda Kinsey, shows how Jews were as much a part of the American Western expansion as covered wagons and riveted blue jeans — the latter, of course, invented by a Jew.

-Kinsey says their stories resonate not just because of the almost comical idea of a Jewish cowboy, but because at a time when immigrants are increasingly demonized, stories of the Jews who helped settle the West shows how integral they were in building the America that we know today.
+Kinsey said their stories resonate because America’s true history is diverse, and immigrants have always played an important role.
+These particular stories of Jewish pioneers who helped settle the West show how integral immigrants were in building the America that we know today, she says.

 “Their stories were sidelined for social, political and economic reasons,” Kinsey said Monday night at a panel discussion at the Center for Jewish History in New York.
 “But they were visionaries who saw opportunity, who were rooted in family and tradition.”